thunderbird/send-suite/README.md

 If you're not changing the backend code (and the backend doesn't restart), you might be fine.

+## Building

+To build the frontend run from the root `pnpm build:frontend` This will produce the static assets for deployment.
+It will generate the following directories:

+Web app: `frontend/dist`

+TB extension: `frontend/dist-extension`

+To test the web client locally, you can run
+`cd frontend`
+and `pnpm serve:build`
+This will create a server on `http://localhost:4173/`

 ## Additional documentation

 See the `docs/` folder for a draft of the detailed documentation.